Western New Guinea: Economy

 Besides mining, there are at least three other important economic sectors (excluding the government sector) in the Papuan economy.
 The first is agriculture, particularly food crops, forestry and fisheries.
 Agriculture made up 10.4 per cent of provincial GDP in 2005 but grew at an average rate of only 0.1 per cent per annum in 2000–05.
 The second important sector is trade, hotels and restaurants, which contributed 4.0 per cent of provincial GDP in 2005.
 Within this sector, trade contributed most to provincial GDP.
 However, the subsector with the highest growth rate was hotels, which grew at 13.2 per cent per annum in 2000–05.
 The third important sector is transport and Communications, which contributed 3.4 per cent of provincial GDP in 2005.
 The sector grew at an average annual rate of 5.3 percent in 2000–05, slightly below the national level.
 Within the sector, sea transport, air transport and communications performed particularly well.
 The role of private enterprise in developing communications and air transport has become increasingly significant.
 Since private enterprise will only expand if businesspeople see good prospects to make a profit, this is certainly an encouraging development.
 At current rates of growth, the transport and communications sector could support the development of agriculture in Papua.
-However, so far, most of the growth in communications has been between the rapidly expanding urban areas of Jayapura, Timika, Merauke, and between them and the rest of Indonesia.
+However, so far, most of the growth in communications has been between the rapidly expanding urban areas of Jayapura, Timika and Merauke (the latter two now in the new provinces of Central Papua and South Papua respectively), and between them and the rest of Indonesia.
 Nevertheless, in the medium term, improved communication networks may create opportunities for Papua to shift from heavy dependence on the mining sector to greater reliance on the agricultural sector.
 With good international demand for palm oil anticipated in the medium term, production of this commodity could be expanded.
 However, the negative effects of deforestation on the local environment should be a major consideration in the selection of new areas for this and any other plantation crop.
-In 2011, Papuan caretaker governor Syamsul Arief Rivai claimed Papua's forests cover 42 million hectares with an estimated worth of Rp 700 trillion ($78 billion) and that if the forests were managed properly and sustainably, they could produce over 500 million cubic meters of logs per annum.
+In 2011, Papuan caretaker governor Syamsul Arief Rivai claimed Papua's forests cover 42 million hectares with an estimated worth of Rp 700 trillion ($78 billion) and that if the forests were managed properly and sustainably, they could produce over 500 million cubic metres of logs per annum.